miltonarce/asapp-frontend-challenge/README.md

 > npm start

+- The app will be ready in http://localhost:5000/

 Attention: If you can't run the backend api, you can go to the back folder `cd back`, and then run `npx -p ./api server`.

 ## UI-UX IMPROVEMENTS